-3. Applying late and without an MCAT score is like double daring the Fates.
-Since most schools will not review your application until they receive your MCAT score, applying late and then forcing the schools to hold off on reviewing your application may put you even further behind.
+Since most schools will not review your application until they receive your MCAT score, applying late and then making the schools hold off on reviewing your application may put you even further behind.
 Generally, I don’t recommend applying without an MCAT score.
 You don’t want any hidden surprises especially when it comes to determining the direction of your career.
 If necessary, apply early the next cycle after you have received competitive scores.

 From nearly a decade of experience in medical school admissions, I recommend getting your application submitted anywhere from mid-June to late July.
 I have seen students receive acceptances when they have applied in August and September but it’s a wild ride and one I recommend avoiding, if at all possible.
 To avoid unnecessary stress, plan on applying early.